Edward Olivares Player Props: Royals vs. Reds

-The Kansas City Royals, including Edward Olivares and his .656 slugging percentage over his past 10 games, battle starter Brandon Williamson and the Cincinnati Reds at Kauffman Stadium, Tuesday at 8:10 PM ET.
+The Kansas City Royals, including Edward Olivares and his .719 slugging percentage over his past 10 games, take on starting pitcher Ben Lively and the Cincinnati Reds at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Reds.
+He had a one-hit showing in his previous game (1-for-4) against the Reds.

 Edward Olivares Game Info & Props vs. the Reds